AIP-Lab/DLT_simulation/README.md

 2. make vertual env with `conda create -n DLT_sim python==3.7`
 3. activate with `conda activate DLT_sim`
 4. move to the directory where the repository is installed with `cd < repository path >`
-5. install requirements with `pip install -r requiremetns.txt`
+5. install requirements with `pip install -r requirements.txt`

 ## start simulation
 1. open jupyter notebook with `jupyter notebook`